byuflowlab/FLOWUnsteady/docs/src/index.md

 generation.
 Furthermore, since it is not limited by the time-step and stability constraints of conventional mesh-based CFD, rVPM can be used across all levels of fidelity, all in the same framework by simply coarsening or refining the simulation.
+In the low end of fidelity, simulations are similar to a free-wake method, while in the high end simulations become meshless large eddy simulations.
 Thus, FLOWUnsteady can be used as a high-fidelity tool that is orders of magnitude faster than mesh-based CFD, or as a variable-fidelity tool for the different stages of design.